-Multigenerational Centre Le Poinçonnet: a façade like autumn foliage with Indaten® weathering steel
+Le Poinçonnet Multi-generational Centre: a facade like autumn foliage with Indaten® weathering steel

-The Centre of Multigenerational Activities in the French town of Le Poinçonnet is characterized by its contemporary architecture, dominated by the interaction of the flowing lines and the materials used.
+This centre for multi-generational activities in the French town of Le Poinçonnet is characterised by its contemporary architecture, dominated by the interaction of the flowing lines and the materials used.
 ArcelorMittal supplied the steel part of the centre's cladding: Coque MD panels made of Indaten® weathering steel in natural brownish colours.

-Opened in 2012, the buildings offers 600 m2 usable space on three levels and was built in compliance with high environmental quality standards (French HQE).
-The Odakim's design and internal organization was conceived to fully comply with the requirements of its functions.
-The centre comprises 7 activity spaces, including a grand, open hall, a space for the youth and 2 rooms dedicated to artistic activities.
-Odakim also offers a museum space with minerals and ancient tools, two rooms for associations, a secured meeting and exhibition room and a reception and support area.
+Opened in 2012, the buildings offers 600 m2 of usable space on three levels and was built in compliance with high environmental quality standards (French HQE).
+The Odakim's design and internal organisation was conceived to fully comply with the requirements of its functions.
+The centre comprises seven activity spaces, including an open grand hall, a space for youth, and two rooms dedicated to artistic activities.
+Odakim also offers a museum space with minerals and ancient tools, two rooms for associations, a secured meeting and exhibition room, and a reception and support area.

-The Multigenerational Activity Centre is built into a green slope in the town centre close to the city hall.
-From street level, an access ramp winds up to the main entrance in a dynamic movement.
+The Multi-generational Centre is built into a green slope in the town centre close to the city hall.
+From street level, an access ramp winds up to the main entrance in a dynamic fashion.
 The curves of the mainly organic shaped volumes stand in clear contrast to the straight lines of the building's envelope.
-The roof cantilevers over the main façade, supported by an ensemble of 3 slender steel tubes.
-The glazed part of the main façade is protected from the sun by a structure of steel bars with different lengths.
+The roof cantilevers over the main facade, supported by an ensemble of three slender steel tubes.
+The glazed part of the main facade is protected from the sun by a structure of steel bars with different lengths.

-The façade is made of weathering steel, glass and wood.
+The facade is made of weathering steel, glass, and wood.
 Weathering steel offers exceptional longevity and it is, like all steels in construction, fully recyclable.
-With its different shades of brown the weathering steel resembles the autumn foliage and also refers to the town's history from the 17th to the 19th century, that were marked by ironworks.
+With its different shades of brown, the weathering steel resembles the autumn foliage and also refers to the town's history from the 17th to the 19th century that was marked by ironwork.

-The mirror effect of the processed glass in different green tones creates a perfect harmony with the natural brownish colours of the steel, the wood and the building's surroundings.
-Wood prevails in the building's interiors, but materials, coatings and lighting is adapted to the requirements of each room.
+The mirror effect of the processed glass in different green tones creates a perfect harmony with the natural brownish colours of the steel, the wood, and the building's surroundings.
+Wood prevails in the building's interiors, but materials, coatings and, lighting are adapted to the requirements of each room.